OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-oauth-generation.md

 # Overview

-* OpsHub Integration Manager supports OAuth-based authentication for IBM Engineering Requirements Management DOORS Next system.
-OpsHub Integration Manager requires the OAuth token and OAuth token secret.
+* <code class="expression">space.vars.SITENAME</code> supports OAuth-based authentication for IBM Engineering Requirements Management DOORS Next system. <code class="expression">space.vars.SITENAME</code> requires the OAuth token and OAuth token secret.

-  * [Option 1](#generate-token-using-doorsng-token-generator-utility): Use a stand-alone utility bundled with OpsHub Integration Manager to generate the OAuth token.
+  * [Option 1](#generate-token-using-doorsng-token-generator-utility): Use a stand-alone utility bundled with <code class="expression">space.vars.SITENAME</code> to generate the OAuth token.
   * [Option 2](#generate-token-using-rest-client-postman): Generate an OAuth token using a third-party rest client such as postman.

 ---

 ## Generate Token Using DoorsNG Token Generator Utility

-* This stand-alone utility automates the OAuth token generation and eases the system configuration in OpsHub Integration Manager for IBM DOORS Next system, supporting OAuth-based authentication.
+* This stand-alone utility automates the OAuth token generation and eases the system configuration in <code class="expression">space.vars.SITENAME</code> for IBM DOORS Next system, supporting OAuth-based authentication.
-* This utility helps to generate OAuth token and allows the user to push back the generated token back to OpsHub Integration Manager given the push back to OpsHub Integration Manager server option is selected.
+* This utility helps to generate OAuth token and allows the user to push back the generated token back to <code class="expression">space.vars.SITENAME</code> given the push back to <code class="expression">space.vars.SITENAME</code> server option is selected.
-  * If push back to OpsHub Integration Manager option is selected and the given IBM DOORS Next system name does not exist in OpsHub Integration Manager, then the utility will create the new system in OpsHub Integration Manager with a given name along with generated token details.
+  * If push back to <code class="expression">space.vars.SITENAME</code> option is selected and the given IBM DOORS Next system name does not exist in <code class="expression">space.vars.SITENAME</code>, then the utility will create the new system in <code class="expression">space.vars.SITENAME</code> with a given name along with generated token details.
-   * If push back to OpsHub Integration Manager option selected and the given IBM DOORS Next system name does exist in OpsHub Integration Manager, then the utility will update the authentication parameter(s) such as consumer key, consumer secret, OAuth token, and OAuth secret against found system in OpsHub Integration Manager.
+   * If push back to <code class="expression">space.vars.SITENAME</code> option selected and the given IBM DOORS Next system name does exist in <code class="expression">space.vars.SITENAME</code>, then the utility will update the authentication parameter(s) such as consumer key, consumer secret, OAuth token, and OAuth secret against found system in <code class="expression">space.vars.SITENAME</code>.
-*  This utility can be executed from any machine that has access to the IBM DOORS Next endpoint and OpsHub Integration Manager.
+*  This utility can be executed from any machine that has access to the IBM DOORS Next endpoint and <code class="expression">space.vars.SITENAME</code>.
    * It is required to install python version >=3.7.0 to run this utility.
-*  Extract the **DoorsNG_Oauth_Token_Generator.zip** located at `<Installation Directory of OpsHub Integration Manager>/Other_Resources/Resources`.
+*  Extract the **DoorsNG_Oauth_Token_Generator.zip** located at `<Installation Directory of <code class="expression">space.vars.SITENAME</code>>/Other_Resources/Resources`.
    * Execute the command **py token_generator.py** from the command line.
    * If IBM DOORS Next endpoint is configured with secured connection (HTTPS), then import the SSL certificate to the location `<Extracted Path>/DoorsNG_Oauth_Token_Generator/certificate/doorsnext`.*
-   * If OpsHub Integration Manager is configured with secured connection (HTTPS) and push back OAuth token option is selected, then import the SSL certificate to the location `<Extracted Path>/DoorsNG_Oauth_Token_Generator/certificate/opshub`.
+   * If <code class="expression">space.vars.SITENAME</code> is configured with secured connection (HTTPS) and push back OAuth token option is selected, then import the SSL certificate to the location `<Extracted Path>/DoorsNG_Oauth_Token_Generator/certificate/opshub`.
    *  Refer README.txt file present inside the extracted zip folder to learn more details about this utility.

 ---